rabiaedayilmaz/network-chatbot/README.md

 - AI assistant specializing in European languages
 - When needed uses function calls
-- Open source model will be used (default phi4)
+- Open source models will be used (default qwen2.5 (14b) for answering and gemma3 (4b) for selecting agent)

 Setup and run: